danielmorosan/single-page-prototypes/README.md

 To run your single page prototype locally, run `bundle exec thin start`.
 That will fire up a local copy of a web server that can be accessed at http://localhost:3000.

+Any requests to URLs that don't point to content in the public/ folder will instead return index.html.
+That makes it very simple to work with the HTML5 History API with your prototypes.